 3. Engaging women in the sustainable economy.
 Nonprofits and applicable programs must create opportunities for women to pursue livelihoods that elevate them as leaders in environmental solutions while improving their well-being and that of the planet.

-Organizations must meet the following criteria to be eligible to apply:
+Organizations may submit one application per grant cycle and must meet the following criteria to be eligible to apply:

 - Be an IRS-recognized 501(c)(3) nonprofit organization*